iqfareez/mpt_data_health/README.md

 > [!NOTE]
-> Project is archieved.
+> Project is archived.
 We have new Health page [here](https://api.waktusolat.app/health).

 ____